DiRoots-Limited/DiRoots.ProSheets.Releases/docs/ui-components/formats-tab.md

 2. Use the dropdown to switch between the existing DGN setups.
 If you created the setup with ProSheets opened, you may need to close and reopen it to see the new setup in the list.

 ![ProSheets Revit DGN Export Settings](../../assets/images/GIFs/FileFormats/DWG-export-settings.gif)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>

 ## DWF Settings

 ProSheets uses the Revit engine to export to DWF/DWFx.
 ProSheets supports and exposes in its UI all Revit to DWF/DWFx export options.

 ![ProSheets Revit DWF/DWFx Settings](../../assets/images/PS-DWF-DWFx-settings.png)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>
 ## NWC Settings

 ProSheets uses the Autodesk Navisworks NWC Export Utility to export to NWC.
 You must install the [Autodesk Navisworks NWC Export Utility](https://www.autodesk.com/products/navisworks/3d-viewers) (if it's not yet installed).

 ![ProSheets Revit NWC Settings](../../assets/images/PS-NWC-settings.png)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>
 ## IFC Settings

 ProSheets uses the Revit engine to export to IFC.
 ProSheets supports and exposes in its UI all Revit to IFC export options.

 ![ProSheets Revit IFC Settings](../../assets/images/PS-IFC-settings.png)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>
 ## Images and HTML Settings

 ProSheets uses the Revit engine to export to Images and HTML.
 ProSheets supports and exposes in its UI all Revit to Images and HTML export options.

 ![ProSheets Revit Images and HTML Settings](../../assets/images/PS-Images-HTML-settings.png)
-<small>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</small>
+<sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>